Here are Some new Features in Javascript

 console.log(doubled); // [6, 8, 10]

-// Chaining operations without intermediate arrays
+// Chaining over a generator without building intermediate arrays

 function* generateUsers() {